thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-connectivity-status.md

 - **state.defaultStateCheckIntervalInSec** - interval for periodic checks of a device activity state, performed by a Device State service.
 Value is set in seconds.
 Default value is 60 seconds (1 minute).
 - **state.telemetryTtl** - time-to-live value for activity telemetry data.
 Value is set in milliseconds.
 Default value is 0 milliseconds (meaning time-to-live mechanism is disabled).
 {% if docsPrefix == 'pe/' %}
 - **integrations.activity.reporting_strategy** - activity reporting strategy for integrations.
 Allowed values: ALL, FIRST, LAST, FIRST_AND_LAST.
-Default value is ALL.
+Default value is LAST.
 - **integrations.activity.reporting_period** - duration of a reporting period for integrations.
 Value is set in milliseconds.
 Default value is 3000 milliseconds (3 seconds).
 {% endif %}
 - **transport.activity.reporting_strategy** - activity reporting strategy for transports.
 Allowed values: ALL, FIRST, LAST, FIRST_AND_LAST.
 Default value is LAST.